nathanrmorier/newGitTest/README.md

 • Locking it into repository 'git commit -m "I added a file yall"' (the -m means you're adding a message)

-• to actually sync it up us "git push" to upload onto repository.
+• to actually sync it up us "git push" to upload onto repository....